alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Option A: Implicit Control Flow (Exceptions)**

-Method signatures often don’t advertise failure when using `exceptions` (including `Task` failures that throw on `await`), unlike `TryX`/`bool`-return patterns which are not intended to throw when failures are expected.[^checked-exceptions] `DeactivateUser` (below) returns `void`, so failures aren’t visible in the signature.
-In this style, it might throw while parsing/loading/saving, and it might also throw to signal business-rule failures.
-You might call these “expected failures represented as exceptions”, but the signature still looks infallible unless someone writes (and reads) careful documentation.
+Method signatures often don’t advertise failure when using `exceptions` (including `Task` failures that throw on `await`), unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
+`DeactivateUser` (below) returns `void`, so failures aren’t visible in the signature.
+In this style, it might throw for parsing/loading/saving and even for business-rule failures.

-The following shows a style where expected failures are represented as `exceptions` (“exceptions as control flow”, which is *often considered* an anti-pattern), and why that can get noisy and boilerplate-y.
-This snippet is intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight the worst-case ergonomics.
-In real code you’d often catch at boundaries (log/translate once) or catch narrower exceptions.
+The following shows a style where expected failures are represented as `exceptions` (“exceptions as control flow”, which is *often considered* an anti-pattern).
+It’s intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight worst-case ergonomics.

 ```csharp
 // The implicit "User" entity used in the examples below